CLOSE X

 Lifetime allowance

-The lifetime allowance charge has been abolished from 6 April 2023.
+The lifetime allowance charge was abolished from 6 April 2023 so is no longer a consideration.

 Planning points